 Offshore Areas Mineral Rules 2026

-22 Apr 2026 | 5 min read | 6 | Share:
+22 Apr 2026 | 5 min read | 103 | Share:

 Offshore Areas Mineral Rules 2026: Process, Compliance & Requirements

-India is actively unlocking its offshore mineral potential and the regulatory framework and structure governing this sector have evolved remarkably in recent years.
-While the term “Offshore Areas Mineral Rules 2026” is widely used in the industry discussions, it largely refers to the latest regulatory framework derived from the Offshore Areas Mineral (Development and Regulation) Act, 2002, along with its 2023 amendments and the 2024 notified rules.
+India is actively unlocking its offshore mineral potential, and the regulatory framework and structure governing this sector have evolved remarkably in recent years.
+While the term “Offshore Areas Mineral Rules 2026” is widely used in industry discussions, it largely refers to the latest regulatory framework derived from the Offshore Areas Mineral (Development and Regulation) Act, 2002, along with its 2023 amendments and the 2024 notified rules.

-This blog explains the process, compliance requirements and approvals involved in offshore mining in India in a simple and legally accurate manner.
+This blog explains the process, compliance requirements, and approvals involved in offshore mining in India in a simple and legally accurate manner.

 Legal Framework Governing Offshore Mining in India